Scientific-Computing-Lab/gpuFLOPBench/README.md

 The scraped output will be a file called `simple-scraped-kernels-with-sass.json` in JSON format.
 We particularly do this simple form of scraping because we're struggling to have a proper AST traversal script that can properly extract CUDA kernels from source.
 This is a future step we're working on.
 For now, this file contains all the source files from each executable that was built in the `build` directory.
-Because this is an update version, we include SASS code in the scrape, but these are not used in the final results of this paper.
+Because this is an updated version, we include SASS code in the scrape, but these are not used in the final results of this paper.

 ## Pruning the Scraped Kernels